andraugust/andraugust.github.io/statmech.md

 This is the so-called _thermodynamic identity_.
 It demonstrates how the change in a system's energy can be decomposed into contributions from heat, mechanical work and chemical work.
 With no direct reference to $$\Omega$$, this formula is firmly in the domain of thermodynamics, where processes are framed in terms of macrostates like $$T$$ and $$P$$ rather than the underlying microstates which give rise to them.

-In the next set of notes I'll segue from the thermodynamic identity into thermodynamics proper.
+In the next set of notes I'll talk about thermodynamics proper.
 Stay tuned...

 {% include disqus.html %}